0 Items in Your Cart

 The idea for a stunt usually begins with the screenwriter.
 Stunts can make a movie not only exciting, but also profitable.
 Action films, in fact, make up the majority of box-office hits.
 The stunts, however, must make sense within the context of the film's story.

 Once the stunts are written into the script, it is the job of the director to decide how they will appear on the screen.
 Directors, especially of large, action-filled movies, often seek the help of a stunt coordinator.
 Stunt coordinators are individuals who have years of experience performing or coordinating stunts and who know the stunt performer community well.
 A stunt coordinator can quickly determine if a stunt is feasible and, if so, what is the best and safest way to perform it.
 The stunt coordinator plans the stunt, oversees the setup and construction of special sets and materials, and either hires or recommends the most qualified stunt performer.
 Some stunt coordinators also take over the direction of action scenes.
 Because of this responsibility, many stunt coordinators are members not only of the SAG-AFTRA but also of the Directors Guild of America.

 Stunt performers do not have a death wish.
 They are dedicated professionals who take great precautions to ensure their safety.
 Air bags, body pads, or cables might be used in a stunt involving a fall or a crash.
-If a stunt performer must enter a burning building, special fireproof clothing is worn and protective cream is applied to the skin.
+Stunt performers who must enter a burning building wear special fireproof clothing and protective cream on their the skin.
 Stunt performers commonly design and build their own protective equipment.